deorajgp/python_project1/README.md

 └── README.md
 ```

----

-## 🧠 Project Overview
+## Project Overview

 The project:

-1. Accepts a list of numbers (atleast 2) through a function .
+1. Accepts a list of numbers (atleast 2) through a function and the last number entered must not be zero.
 2. Summation:
    - Sums all the numbers.
    - If the sum is odd, appends numbers (up to 3 times) to try and reach an even sum.